telosnetwork/telos-monitor/README.md

 `this.errors.push('My error message')`

-Errors message above 255 characters will be truncated.
-Push multiple error messages instead !
+Error messages above 255 characters will be truncated but you can push as many errors as you want.

 Use the `save()` method to save the current task errors, or lack thereof, and the `end()` method to stop the task and call the next one